elomarns/auto-encoding-for-ruby/README.markdown

 git clone git://github.com/elomarns/auto-encoding-for-ruby.git "Auto Encoding for Ruby"
 ```

-### Without Git
+### Downloading

 Click on the nice cloud icon above, and download the zip file containing this plugin.
 Then unzip the file and move the resulting folder to your Packages directory.

 ## How to Use

-Auto Encoding for Ruby will add a #encoding: utf-8 declaration on top of Ruby files on these situations:
+Auto Encoding for Ruby will add an encoding declaration on top of Ruby files on these situations:

 * Just after you type the first non-ASCII character of the file;
 * When you open a file with non-ASCII characters and no encoding declaration.